darrenjw/logreg/DraftPosts/Part6HMC.md

 $$
 \nabla V(q) + m \ddot{q} = 0.
 $$
-In Newtonian mechanics, we often consider the postion vector $q$ as 3-dimensional.
+In Newtonian mechanics, we often consider the position vector $q$ as 3-dimensional.
 Here it will be $n$-dimensional, where $n$ is the number of variables in our target.
 We can then think of our second law as governing a single $n$-dimensional particle of mass $m$, or $n$ one-dimensional particles all of mass $m$.
 But in this latter case, there is no need to assume that all particles have the same mass, and we could instead write our law of motion as
 $$
 \nabla V(q) + M \ddot{q} = 0,
 $$